drebes/chromeos-ansible-playbooks/README.md

 You can configure the list of Visual Studio Code extensions that get installed by modifying the the `extensions` variable under `vscode` in the file `group_vars/all` and setting it to the list of extensions you'd like to have.

+#### Connect to Tailscale

+You can automatically connect the Linux Development Environment to your Tailscale network by defining the `TAILSCALE_AUTHKEY` environment variable with the contents of your [auth key](https://tailscale.com/kb/1085/auth-keys/) before running this playbook.